Greenwich is a truly special day out in London, combining world class attractions with a charming village vibe.

 Discover epic stories of exploration and endeavour that have shaped our world today at the National Maritime Museum.

 Permanent galleries take visitors on a journey around the globe, from the diverse cultures of the Pacific to the changing climate of the Arctic and Antarctic.
-Special exhibitions take you even further: visit Astronomy Photographer of the Year for dazzling space photography, and Women of the RNLI in 2024 celebrates the vital roles that women play in saving lives at sea.
+Special exhibitions and events take you even further, with an ever-changing programme of activities for all ages: check the what's on listings to see what's happening during your visit.

 Image